ankane/secure_rails/README.md

 ### Data at Rest

-- Protect sensitive database fields with application-level encryption - use a library like [Lockbox](https://github.com/ankane/lockbox) or [attr_encrypted](https://github.com/attr-encrypted/attr_encrypted) and possibly [KMS Encrypted](https://github.com/ankane/kms_encrypted)
+- Protect sensitive database fields with application-level encryption - use [Active Record Encryption](https://guides.rubyonrails.org/active_record_encryption.html) or a library like [Lockbox](https://github.com/ankane/lockbox) and possibly [KMS Encrypted](https://github.com/ankane/kms_encrypted)

   **Why:** This protects sensitive data if the database or a database backup is compromised